CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 10. Deployment Strategies: Rolling, Blue/Green, Canary

-Choose strategy based on risk and rollback needs:
+Your deployment strategy is part of reliability engineering.
+Choose it based on risk and rollback needs:

-Automate rollback based on SLO-style signals: error rate, latency, or saturation above thresholds for N minutes.
+Automate rollback/stop conditions using signals like error rate, p95 latency, and saturation thresholds for N minutes.

 Example go/no-go signals